lucksei/k8s-submissions-chapter2/README.md

 Created ConfigMaps for the `todo-app` and the `todo-backend`.
 URLs, ports and other configurations are now customizable via environment variables and are loaded using their respective ConfigMaps.

 App available on http://localhost:8081/

+### 2.7.
+Stateful applications

+Created StatefulSet `pingpong-postgres-database` for the `pingpong` app.
+The app now uses sequelize to connect to this database.
+Reused code from fullstack project for the database connection & migrations.

+can now ping using http://localhost:8081/pingpong